Devotions

 The Red Delicious Within Us

 In 1872 Joseph Hiatt was walking in his apple orchard.
-There at his feet next to his “Yellow Bellflower” apple tree was a little sprout coming up from the ground.
-One sweep of his axe and it was gone.
-The very next year he found it growing, and again he cut it down.
-Finally it […]
+There at his feet next to his “Yellow Bellflower” apple tree was a little sprout coming up from the ground. […]

 Read More